 If your Nest Protect chirps right after you've added it to your

-If you need to replace your Nest Protect batteries
+If this doesn’t work and you need to replace the batteries in your Nest Protect with fresh new batteries:

 - Only use Energizer Ultimate Lithium AA (L91) lithium-ion batteries.